ANIMAL CANCER TREATMENT CENTERQuality of life and longevity are the most important factors when developing an oncology treatment.

 - Canine Lymphoma; basic information on common cancer found in dogs.

-- Chemotherapy in Cats and Dogs; how veterinary chemotherapy works, includes information on side effects.
+- Chemotherapy Info Sheet; how veterinary chemotherapy works, includes information on side effects.

 - Hemangiosarcoma; basic information on this aggressive and cancer in dogs.